History of Abercrombie & Fitch: 1988 through 1999: rebranding into fashion retail

 By the mid-1990s, there were dozens of Abercrombie & Fitch stores in the United States.
 On September 26, 1996, The Limited, Inc. took Abercrombie & Fitch public on the New York Stock Exchange with the ticker symbol "ANF" and with the per share offering as $16.
-In late 1990s, the company began to opt building stores only averaging between 8,000 and 20,000 square feet (700 to 2,000 m²) in high-volume retail centers around the country.
+In late 1990s, the company began to opt building stores only averaging between 8,000 and 20,000 square feet (700 to 2,000 m2) in high-volume retail centers around the country.
 It also launched the canoe store prototype of white facade and interior gray walls to accommodate the growth of its brand.

 In 1997, Abercrombie & Fitch launched A&F Quarterly.
 The publication included photography, interviews and articles about sex, pop culture, and other teen interests.
 In 1998, the company introduced its first subsidiary, abercrombie.
-The concept was designed as the Abercrombie & Fitch for a younger clientele between the ages on 7-14.
+The concept was designed as the Abercrombie & Fitch for a younger clientele between the ages on 7–14.
 In 1999 began a 3-year-long class action lawsuit in which Abercrombie & Fitch was one of several American retailers involved for its sweatshops in Saipan.
-Revenue recorded for Abercrombie & Fitch at the end of fiscal 1998 was at $805.2 million USD.
-By 1998, Abercrombie & Fitch became an independent company, and Mike Jeffries assumed the position of Chairman and Chief Executive Officer.
+Revenue recorded for Abercrombie & Fitch at the end of fiscal 1998 was at US$805.2 million.
+By 1998, Abercrombie & Fitch became an independent company, and Mike Jeffries assumed the position of Chairman and chief executive officer.
 As the brand regained its prominence, industry analysts began to speculate how long Abercrombie and Fitch would be able to retain its popularity.